jackmaden/philosophybreak/src/pages/articles/heidegger-we-are-time-unfolding-and-our-time-is-finite/index.md

 It’s easy to be quite flippant here.
 Yeah yeah, we’re all mortal.
 I know I’ll die one day.
 You only live once and all that.

 Heidegger thinks we need to better grasp the reality of our finitude.
-He recasts human existence as ‘being-towards-death’, because no matter what we do, the void waits to wipe it clean: we are not progressing towards a grand finale, we are free falling towards erasure.
-Death is the lurking obliterator, the perpetual possibility of _impossibility_.
+He recasts human existence as ‘being-towards-death’, because everything we do occurs in the shadow of the void: we are not progressing towards a grand finale, we are free falling towards erasure.
+This erasure is not a future misfortune but an everpresent threat: death is the lurking obliterator, the perpetual possibility of _impossibility_.

 None of this is supposed to be morbid, by the way; it’s a mere statement of fact, something Heidegger thinks it’s worth trying to make sense of.
 When we face up to our condition, he notes,

 >death reveals itself as that _possibility which is one’s ownmost, which is non-relational, and which is not to be outstripped…_

-Thus for Heidegger death is personal (no one else can face it for us), it negates all our relationships (no one else can face it with us), and it cannot be outdone by any of our mortal projects (it is the great annihilation of all meaning and possibility).
-Furthermore, death is certain and always impending.
+Philosophers interpret Heidegger’s densely original account of death in various ways, but for our purposes here we can decipher it thus: death is personal (no one else can face it for us), it negates all our relationships (no one else can face it with us), and it cannot be outdone by any of our mortal projects (it is the great annihilation of all meaning and possibility).

+Furthermore, death is certain and always impending: it is not some far off isolated event (Heidegger distinguishes the literal end of our life as our ‘demise’); it structures our very way of being.
+Death is something we must always live with: we continually face the possibility of impossibility.

-It’s tempting to flee from this rather bleak finality.
-We often act as if we are _not_ constantly projecting forward to death’s horizon.
-We convince ourselves we’ll still have time _later._
+Yet we often evade or flee from this finality, Heidegger suggests: we act as if we are _not_ constantly projecting forward in lockstep with death.
+Rather than as a possibility inherent to us all, convention treats death as an actuality that befalls others, elsewhere: we, the living, remain untouched by it.
+Thus we convince ourselves we’ll still have time _later_.

 Yes, later: that’s when I’ll really start living.
 You should see how amazing my life is going to be _later_.
 When I’ve earned this amount of money, when I’ve moved into this kind of house, when I’ve become famous and adored by all.
 That’s when I’ll be in the right space to start living.